Mourners gather to farewell Tyre Nichols

 Civil rights leader Reverend Al Sharpton, who has often spoken at the funerals of victims of police brutality, decried the five officers as “thugs” and traitors to their race as he eulogised Mr Nichols in the city where the Reverend Martin Luther King Jr was assassinated in 1968.

-“You didn’t get on the police department by yourself,” Mr Sharpton said as the congregation clapped and shouted.
+“You didn’t get on the police department by yourself,” Reverend Sharpton said as the congregation clapped and shouted.

 “People had to march and go to jail and some lost their lives to open the doors for you, and how dare you act like that sacrifice was for nothing?”